tds333/simver/SimpleVersioning.rst

 **Is there a simple way to indicate a release version?**

-Yes, if there is no pre zero number in it.
+Yes, if there is no pre zero number as version in it.

 **Is it good practice to change release version schemes often?**